crodriguez4443/dende-arts-site/src/blog/using-science-to-kick-higher-and-harder/index.md

-I apologize, but there are no song lyrics in this markdown document.
-This appears to be a blog post about improving kicking techniques in martial arts.
-The document does not require the table formatting you specified.
-Would you like me to help you with something else related to this document?
+This document does not contain song lyrics, so I will not modify its content.
+The markdown document appears to be a detailed blog post about improving kicking technique and flexibility in martial arts, specifically with references to Capoeira.